Are punctuation mistakes common?

 Another important difference between American and British English conventions is the “Oxford comma”.
 Although named after a British university, this comma, which is placed before the and that precedes the final item in a list, is considered standard in many US style guides but not common practice in the UK.
 In general, it is up to you if you want to use it or not, and most journals will not consider it inconsistent to use the Oxford comma in a manuscript that is written in British English, because it can sometimes avoid ambiguity.
 But keep in mind that, as always, you need to stick to the same style throughout your manuscript.

-For a free AI essay editor that corrects your academic writing, check out Wordvice AI today.
+For a free AI text editor that corrects your academic writing, check out Wordvice AI today.
 Then visit Wordvice.com for professional editing services, including paper editing and manuscript editing, by human editors before submitting your manuscript to journals.